pingidentity/pingidentity-solution-stacks/docs/workforce.md

 ## Set up a Windows Kerberos client

-The Workforce stack is preconfigured to use a network-accessible installation of Active Directory as the user store.
+The Workforce stack is preconfigured to use a network-accessible installation of AD as the user store.

-  > If you'd like to reconfigure this to use your own Active Directory forest, you'll need to change the `Datastore` and `Password Credential Validator` settings in PingFederate to reflect your installation.
+  > If you'd like to reconfigure this to use your own AD forest, you'll need to change the `Datastore` and `Password Credential Validator` settings in PingFederate to reflect your installation.

 To use Kerberos with Windows clients:

-  1. Assign your Windows client DNS to the IP address of the Active Directory Domain Controller. [?? what is this for the preconfigured AD?]
+  1. Assign your Windows client DNS to the IP address of the AD Domain Controller (DC). [?? what is this for the preconfigured AD?]
   2. Join the Windows client to the domain.
   3. Log on to the Windows client as a domain user.
-For the preconfigured Active Directory domain, this can be either:
+For the preconfigured AD domain, this can be either:

      * User1
       - User: pinguser1